 The Board meets approximately 4 times per year (or as required) to be advised of important matters related to the Northern Ontario School of Medicine Corporation in accordance with the By-Laws and to take formal action on others.
 Meetings are held from September to June, unless otherwise ordered by special motion, or by the Chair.
 The schedule of dates and deadlines for submission can be found under Meeting Schedule

 The Chair may at any time summon a special meeting.
-If a Director requests a special meeting, they must do so in writing to the Chair.
-In the absence of the Chair, the Vice-Chair is authorized to summon a meeting.
+If a Director requests a special meeting, they must do so in writing.

 Non-members and guests may attend the Open Meetings.
 Guests may speak by addressing the Chair, but not vote.